The Merchants of Liverpool

 But it was not only the treacherous Dee Estuary that propelled Liverpool forward.
 By the 18th century the economic system had changed radically from the Chester 'Gentry' culture of capital accumulation from rent seeking to the Liverpool 'Entrepreneur' culture of capital accumulation from trade in technological innovation ... certainly the Liverpool entrepreneurs and lesser landowners had every incentive for hard work, honesty & thrift ...

-After the plague and the fire more and more merchants left London, not for Bristol, but for the new opportunities in Liverpool ...
 Liverpool was a free port with its own courts & guilds and folk had been purchasing burgages there, ex nihilo, since 1207 when King John needed the port to access his ambitions in Ireland.
-Charter after royal charter kept the merchants busy, but their trading more than paid for the privileges, and cannily their customs dues were always lower than Chester & Bristol ...
+Charter after royal charter kept the merchants busy, but their trading more than paid for the privileges, and cannily their customs dues were always lower than Chester & Bristol ... and crucially Liverpool were happy to admit 'foreigners' ... for a fee ...

 Parliament eventually held Liverpool during the civil war and the fortunes of the Royalist landowners were eclipsed by the dissenting merchants who started to motor.
 For years Liverpool had commanded the Irish trade and the Cheshire salt trade and then in 1648 the first cargo of tobacco arrived in Liverpool.
 And in 1666, the Antelope, financed by Liverpool men, sailed for Barbados and returned the next year with a cargo of sugar.
 And in 1670 rock salt was discovered at Marbury and the Liverpool men built the Weaver Navigation ... and the Weaver flowed into the Mersey not the Dee.

-The 'Liverpool Merchant' was the first recorded slave ship to sail from Liverpool.
-She set sail on the 3rd of October 1699 and arrived in Barbados on the 18th of September 1700 with a cargo of 220 enslaved Africans.
+Liverpool.
+She set sail on the 3rd of October 1699 and arrived in Barbados on

 Did the Liverpool merchants build the industrial revolution?
-Was it the quality of Manchester linen and wool?
+Was it the quality of Manchester textiles?
 Was it the slave trade? ... or was it just the synergies of trade? ...
-Liverpool was on a roll without the slave trade ... after abolition when the 1806 and 1807 tonnages & dues were compared the ever expanding trade had increased yet again ... everything was going at a run ...

 But Bristol & Birmingham were also on a roll ...

-bristol was an established centre for the metal trades in the early days and students of the 'industrial revolution' should ponder why it was that Bristol in the south west, after an initial promising start, did not maintain its dominant position as a trade centre and was usurped by Liverpool and Manchester in the north west and Birmingham in the midlands?
+Bristol was an established centre for the metal trades in the early days and students of the 'industrial revolution' should ponder why it was that Bristol in the south west, after an initial promising start, did not maintain its dominant position as a trade centre and was usurped by Liverpool and Manchester in the north west and Birmingham in the midlands?

 In 1860 'A Guide through North Wales, including Anglesey, Caernarvonshire' by William Cathrall & Andrew Crombie Ramsay added some detail -